garyjh126/MLFYP_Project/README.md

 ## Instructions ##

-To review the DQN at optimal performance, go to [this open Jupyter Notebook](https://colab.research.google.com/drive/1L_fNNEGkZcBInyVv-br1gUkMOh7sWYYZ "Named link title").
+To review the DQN at optimal performance, go to [this open Jupyter Notebook](https://colab.research.google.com/drive/1L_fNNEGkZcBInyVv-br1gUkMOh7sWYYZ "Named link title"), and click 'Open in Playground'.
+Run all the cells in the notebook and observe the output.
+Rendering can be switched on and off.

 Alternatively, the code can be run from the DQN.py script [here](https://github.com/garyjh126/MLFYP_Project/tree/master/main_files/holdem "Named link title").
 The Monte-Carlo simulation can also be run here.